phunware/maas-alerts-android-sdk/README.md

 Prerequisites
 -------------

-The MaaS Alerts SDK requires the latest `MaaS Core SDK` and Google's `gcm.jar`.
-The GCM .jar can be found in the Android SDK directory:
+The MaaS Alerts SDK requires the latest `MaaS Core SDK` and Google Play Services.
-`your-android-sdk\extras\google\gcm\`.
 Be sure to install the module in the `Application` `onCreate` method before registering keys.
 For example:
 ``` Java
 @Override